AlaskaAirlines/WebCoreStyleSheets/README.md

 This should open the file in your default browser.

 This file is ignored and will not be added to the version control.

+## Development

+To develop against WCSS run both `npm run watch` and `npm run serve` in separate terminals.

+The `watch` command will run a Sass linter, process a test file from Sass to CSS and run a post CSS linter.
+This will ensure the quality of all new Sass added to the repo.

+If additional selectors or scenarios are needed, please update the `./scripts/testBuild.scss` file to test your code.

+Running the `serve` command will open the Sassdoc view.
+Please review all changes as Sassdoc produces all documentation.

 ##